SkyVillage Docs

 • Your server jar file is corrupt (if you haven't experimented/changed your server jar then just ignore this).

 • You in general don't have enough RAM.
 There may be tons of plugins on your server and your server doesn't have enough RAM to handle all the plugins at once.
-Or you don't have enough Base RAM to run the server in the first place.
+Or you don't have enough to run the server in the first place.

 Things we recommend to diagnose and check where the "imposter" (quote from many customers) is: